Worst practices for social media customer service

 How not to deal with bad reviews

-You should monitor reviews for two reasons.
+You should monitor reviews and customer comments for two reasons.

 First, you want to find happy customers to thank, try to encourage the spread of their positive opinions, and cross-promote their feedback on your social media channels.